Discover Julian Duval’s Personal Botanic Garden

 Epiphyte: A plant that grows on another plant but is not parasitic, such as ferns, bromeliads, air plants, and orchids in tropical rainforests.

-Epiphytic tillandsias and other bromeliads grow on the slender-trunks of a dracaena tree
+Tillandsias (air plants, epiphytes) and other bromeliads grow on or near the slender-trunks of a dracaena tree

-Caudiciform: These plants have an enlarged base that stores water (a caudex).
-Despite being a succulent, the leaves may be thin.
-In many varieties, thickened roots can elevated and displayed like bonsai.
+Caudiciform: These plants have an enlarged base that stores water, called a caudex.
+Despite being a succulent, leaves may be thin.
+In many varieties, thickened roots can be raised and displayed like bonsai.

-Pachycaul: From the Greek meaning "thick" or "massive:" A succulent with a bottle-shaped or swollen trunk that's minimally branched.
-Elephants, you doubtless know, are pachyderms.
+Pachycaul: From the Greek meaning "thick" or "massive," a succulent with a bottle-shaped or swollen trunk that's minimally branched.
+Btw, elephants, are pachyderms.

 Pachyform: A general term encompassing caudiciforms, pachycauls, and other thick-bodied plants.

-Welwitschia mirabilis, native to African deserts, has two ever-lengthening leaves that emerge from a short, woody trunk.
-Certain specimens in habitat with leaves 8 feet or longer are thousands of years old---some of the longest-living plants on earth!
+Welwitschia mirabilis, a succulent native to African deserts and highly prized by collectors, has two ever-lengthening leaves that emerge from a short, woody trunk.
+Certain specimens in habitat with leaves 8 feet or longer are thousands of years old---some of the oldest plants on earth!

 Welwitschia mirabilis